 - DB (Database) Firewall: Protects Databases such as Oracle, MSSQL etc.

 - Proxy Firewall: Inspects and protects traffic from users towards the internet.
 It can also provide URL/Domain web filtering.
+Users gain access to the network by going through a process that establishes session state, user authentication, and authorization policy.

 6) Next-generation Firewall (NGFW)